Physics Laboratory

 We use a field emission SEM with detectors for secondary electrons (imaging of the surface topography) and backscatter electrons (material contrast images).

-X-ray fluorescence spectroscopy
+Energy-dispersive X-ray spectroscopy

 The SEM has a unit for spectroscopic EDX microanalysis.
-This method of non-destructive elemental analysis allows qualitative detection of the elements from carbon upwards, and quantitative detection from sodium upwards (detection limit in the range of tenths of a percent).
+This method of non-destructive elemental analysis allows qualitative detection of the elements from boron upwards, and quantitative detection from sodium upwards (detection limit in the range of tenths of a percent).

 Application examples